Suman-hulk/How-to-install-Panoply-/README.md

-# How-to-install-Panoply-
+# Panoply

-Panoply plots geo-referenced and other arrays from netCDF, HDF, GRIB, and other datasets.
+* Panoply plots geo-referenced and other arrays from netCDF, HDF, GRIB, and other datasets.

-Panoply is a cross-platform application that runs on Macintosh, Windows, Linux and other desktop computers.
+* Panoply is a cross-platform application that runs on Macintosh, Windows, Linux and other desktop computers.

-With Panoply 4 you can:
+* With Panoply 4 you can:

-Slice and plot geo-referenced latitude-longitude, latitude-vertical, longitude-vertical, time-latitude or time-vertical arrays from larger multidimensional variables.
+> Slice and plot geo-referenced latitude-longitude, latitude-vertical, longitude-vertical, time-latitude or time-vertical arrays from larger multidimensional variables.
 > Slice and plot "generic" 2D arrays from larger multidimensional variables.

 > Slice 1D arrays from larger multidimensional variables and create line plots.